ayukmr/quark/README.md

 ## Notes
 `quark` operates by latching on to a `chpwd` hook or a `$PWD` change in your shell.
-This gives the experience over multiple shells.
+This gives it the best experience over multiple shells.

 `quark run` returns the name of the directory it found, so it will not work by itself.
-Use one of the lines above to create the `q` command which will `cd` to the found directory.
+Use one of the lines above to create the `q` command which will `cd` into the found directory.